How it works

 A look at how we estimate your retirement projections.

-Important: This tool is for informational and educational purposes only.
+This tool is for informational and educational purposes only.
 The projections shown are estimates based on the assumptions you provide and may not reflect actual future results.
 This is not financial, tax, or legal advice.
 Please consult a qualified professional before making financial decisions.

 Our Approach

 Financial planning can feel like a black box.
 We aim to make it transparent.
 Tax and Social Security calculations use published IRS and SSA formulas, so you can see how the numbers are derived and understand how changes to your inputs affect your projections.
+Social Security estimates are most accurate when you enter your benefit amount from your SSA statement; without one, a simplified approximation based on current earnings is used.

 What We Calculate